Updated: Sep 8

 In the first area (during escalation), it’s about “stopping the bleeding”.
 This can be accomplished by self-calming techniques, pauses, or empathic responses to your partner’s escalation.

 In the second area (after escalation), the focus should be on making apologies and repairs, reconnecting emotionally, and restoring safety between you.
 The ability to deliver a complete apology – not just “I’m sorry” – will go a long way to this end.
 We developed a process for delivering a full apology, you can learn it on your own in our Apologies mini-workshop.

 The third area (avoiding escalations altogether) is a broader field of learning of how to relate to each other in more empowering and productive ways.
-It involves dealing with upsets while they’re still small, expressing your own triggers in responsible ways (check out our Triggers mini-workshop here LINK); plus the practice of staying calm during emotional intensity.
+It involves dealing with upsets while they’re still small, expressing your own triggers in responsible ways; plus the practice of staying calm during emotional intensity.

 There’s one technique we teach in this course which is an absolute stunner in its simple beauty.
 We’re not normally given to self-congratulatory hyperbole, but this one-sentence tool can often completely silence someone who’s criticizing or blaming, literally stopping them in their tracks.

-To get that ninja-tool, come join our 90-minute mini-workshop, How To De-Escalate Conflict.
-Learn more here …
+To get that ninja-tool, take our 90-minute mini-workshop, How To De-Escalate Conflict.